okabe-san/pizza-delivery/README.md

 * A single HTML page.
 * A single external style sheet (CSS).
 * Your form should use both HTML5 and JS validation to ensure that users' choices result in a real pizza order.
-* Your form should calculate the total for the pizza at the end of the form
+* Your form should calculate the total for the pizza at the end of the form, and display a subtotal, tax (8%), delivery fee, and total.
+Also display a suggested tip (15%).

 ### Slogan